 General education courses will be considered for transfer into the ASN program from accredited institutions.
 All transferred coursework must carry a grade of "C" or better.

-Credit for Anatomy and/or Physiology (including labs for these 2 courses) earned more than eight years ago cannot be transferred (unless approved by the ASN Program Chair).
+Credit for Anatomy and/or Physiology (including labs for these 2 courses) earned more than eight years ago must be approved by the ASN Program Chair).